FASER experiment: Detector

-Located at the front end of FASER is the FASERν neutrino detector.
-It consists of many layers of emulsion films interleaved with tungsten plates as target material for neutrino interactions.
-Behind FASERν and at the entrance to the main detector is a charged particle veto consisting of plastic scintillators.
-This is followed by a 1.5 meter long empty decay volume and a 2 meter long spectrometer, which are placed in a 0.55 T magnetic field.
+Behind FASERν and at the entrance to the main detector is a charged particle veto consisting of plastic.
+This is followed by a 1.5 meter long empty decay volume and a 2 meter long tracking spectrometer, both of which are placed in a 0.57 T magnetic field.
 The spectrometer consists of three tracking stations, composed of layers of precision silicon strip detectors, to detect charged particles produced in the decay of long-lived particles.
-Located at the end is an electromagnetic calorimeter.
+Further downstream, the pre-shower station provides particle identification capabilities while the electromagnetic calorimeter, composed of four spare modules from the LHCb experiment, measures the energy of electromagnetic showers.